sseering/book/installation.md

 ## Building from source

-We can build our own Nu from github without downloading the latest release.
+We can also build our own Nu from source directly from github.
 This gives us immediate access to the latest Nu features and bugfixes.

 ```
 > git clone https://github.com/nushell/nushell.git